3. MATERIAL ACCOUNTING POLICY INFORMATION

 c) direct the use of the identified asset

-The Company determines the lease term as the non-cancellable period of a lease, together with periods covered by an option to extend the lease, where the Company is reasonably certain to exercise that option.
+The Company determines the lease term as the non¬ cancellable period of a lease, together with periods covered by an option to extend the lease, where the Company is reasonably certain to exercise that option.
 The Company makes an assessment on the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.

-At the commencement of the lease, the Company recognises a Right of Use (“RoU”) asset at cost and corresponding lease liability, except for leases with term of less than twelve months (short-term leases) and low-value assets.
-For these short-term and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the lease term.
+At the commencement of the lease, the Company recognizes a Right of Use (“RoU”) asset at cost and corresponding lease liability, except for leases with term of twelve months or less (“Short-term leases”) and low-value assets.
+For these short-term and low

 The Company applies Ind AS 36 to determine whether a RoU asset is impaired and accounts for any identified impairment loss as described in the impairment of non-financial assets below.

 For lease liabilities at the commencement of the lease, the Company measures the lease liability at the present value of the lease payments that are not paid at that date.
-The lease payments are discounted using the interest rate implicit in the lease, if that rate is readily determined, if that rate is not readily determined, the lease payments are discounted using the incremental borrowing rate that the Company would have to pay to borrow funds, including the consideration of factors such as the nature of the asset and location, collateral, market terms and conditions, as applicable in a similar economic environment.
+The lease payments are discounted using the interest rate implicit in the lease, if that rate is readily determined, if that rate is not readily determined, the lease payments are discounted using the incremental borrowing rate that the Company would have to pay to borrow funds, including the consideration of factors such as the natu re of the asset and location, collateral, market terms and conditions, as applicable in a similar economic environment.

 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.

 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any lease modifications.
-The Company recognises the amount of the re-measurement of lease liability due to modification as an adjustment to the RoU asset or in statement of profit and loss, depending upon the modification.
-Where the carrying amount of the RoU asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the re-measurement in the statement of profit and loss.
+The Company recognizes the amount of the re¬ measurement of lease liability due to modification as an adjustment to the RoU asset or in statement of profit and loss, depending upon the modification.
+Where the

 Payment of lease liabilities are classified as cash used in financing activities in the statement of cash flows.